-- Build broader global participation with nations and regions not actively involved with IGS. - Conduct joint projects with other services, user groups, or organizations. - Promote participation in the IGS real-time activities and encourage upgrade of IGS station capabilities to provide data in real time; encourage the use of real-time products for emerging applications; engage with GNSS equipment manufacturers to develop highly capable products; and proactively develop relevant standards.
+- Conduct joint projects with other services, user groups, or organizations. - Promote participation in the IGS real-time activities and encourage upgrade of IGS station capabilities to provide data in real time; encourage the use of real-time products for emerging applications; engage with GNSS equipment manufacturers to develop highly capable products; and proactively develop relevant standards.